Julia Stiles, Chrissy Teigen and More Celebs Who Clapped Back at Mommy Shamers

 On Friday, Julia Stiles clapped back at mommy shamers who took to social media to criticize the brand-new mom after she posted a snugly Instagram carrying her newborn son Strummer a few days prior.

-Earlier in the week, the 10 Things I Hate About You actress posted an Instagram of her newborn with the caption, "I haven't worn a back pack since middle school.
+Earlier in the week, the 10 Things I Hate About You actress shared an Instagram of her son with the caption, "I haven't worn a back pack since middle school.
 Now I have a front pack. #jujube #tulababycarriers."

 A seemingly cute and innocent post, right?
 Well not to everyone...